Bear Lake National Wildlife Refuge

 To get there: between Ovid and Montpelier on US Highway 89, there is a well-signed gravel road heading south to the refuge.
 From the highway to the refuge boundary is about 5 miles.
 The refuge is generally open every day of the year from sunrise to sunset.
 US Highway 89 to the west of Bear Lake NWR is also part of the Bear Lake-Oregon Trail Scenic Byway.

-Other photos and map courtesy of the US Fish & Wildlife Service
+Map is courtesy of the US Fish & Wildlife Service